Anne-Marie Deschodt

-Anne-Marie Deschodt, married name de Rougemont, (18 August 1938 – 21 September 2014, Marsillargues) was a French actress and writer.
+Anne-Marie Deschodt, married name de Rougemont (18 August 1938, Paris – 21 September 2014, Marsillargues), was a French actress and writer.

 She was writer Éric Deschodt's sister.

 Her first husband was Giancarlo Uzielli, and then, from 1965 to 1967, she was married to French film director Louis Malle.
 From the 1980s, she was the wife of artist Guy du Temple de Rougemont.

 She died at 76 years old.